joelgibson/IHecke/Internals.md

 There are three "levels" of objects defined in `IHecke`.

-1. At the top level, an `AlgIHke` object bundles the data of a Coxeter group together with a cache for constructing bases, so that calling `IHeckeAlgebraCan(HAlg)` on the same `HAlg` object twice will yield the same basis object (which is relevant, since basis objects uses caches to speed up their operation).
+1. At the top level, an `IHkeAlg` object bundles the data of a Coxeter group together with a cache for constructing bases, so that calling `IHeckeAlgebraCan(HAlg)` on the same `HAlg` object twice will yield the same basis object (which is relevant, since basis objects uses caches to speed up their operation).
-2. At the middle level we have basis objects such as `AlgIHkeStd`, `AlgIHkeCan`, and so on.
+2. At the middle level we have basis objects such as `IHkeAlgStd`, `IHkeAlgCan`, and so on.
 These types all extend a common base type `BasisIHke`, which allows us to neatly define common operations and fallback methods.
 There is never an actual object created of type `BasisIHke`.
 3. At the bottom level we have element objects of type `EltIHke`, which is the data of a basis